750twodoor/shea256/README.md

 ### 👋 Hi, I’m Ryan Shea.

-#### Background
+#### About Me

-- Learning about biotech and AI
+- Playing with AI and biotech
 - Co-founder of [Stacks](https://www.stacks.co/)
-- Mechanical and Aerospace Engineering & Computer Science at Princeton
+- Angel investor in 10+ unicorns
-- Co-founder of HackPrinceton & TigerTreks
+- Studied Mechanical Engineering & CS at Princeton

 #### Contact